 Is your child learning how to count?
-This will be a great learning toy for him/her to practice 1 to 1 correspondence counting.
+This will be a great learning toy for him or her to practice one to one correspondence counting.

 Wait a minute, what’s 1 to 1 correspondence counting?

 At around 2 years old, you may start to hear your child counting or singing 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 or even to 20.

 Now try asking him/her to pick out 3 toys.
 Is he/she able to count and pick out 3 toys?
 Is he/she able to connect 3 physical items to the number 3?

 Rote Counting VS 1 to 1 Correspondence Counting

 The former is what we called rote counting, where young children are able to recite the number names in the right order.
 Rote counting is important.
 It is a prerequisite to the higher order mathematical skill, one to one correspondence counting.

 But deep down, they do not understand what these numbers represent.
 They are not able to match the number name to the quantity of a group of things.

 What’s next after Rote Counting?